EENI Global Business School

 3. To understand the role of the International Federation of Freight Forwarders Associations (FIATA)

-4. To analyze the multimodal transport chain
+4. To analyze Multimodal Transport chain

 Road-Rail Combined Transport, Intermodal loading units.
 Swap body